arturochian/gedr/_posts/2015-01-14-01-Introduction.md

 ```
-## Removing packages from 'c:/Program Files/R/R-3.1.1/library'
+## Removing packages from '/data/jhollist/R/x86_64-redhat-linux-gnu-library/3.1'
 ## (as 'lib' is unspecified)
 ```

 ```
-## Warning: there is no package called 'ggplot2'
+## Warning in find.package(pkgs, lib): there is no package called 'dplyr'
 ```